 - Double the British Columbia Salmon Restoration and Innovation fund with an additional $100 million.

 There are also commitments to better understand the environment by building on data of climate change and the impacts it has. $25.6 million will also be allocated to these efforts.
 There will also be allocation of the budget to the support of the Polar Continental Shelf, with a proposed amount of $25.4 million over the next three years.
 Also, with $476.7 allocated to Canada’s chemical management regime.

 Siobhan Mullally (she/her) has an Honours B.E.S. from the School of Environment, Resources and Sustainability (SERS) at the University of Waterloo while also minoring in English Language and Literature and two diplomas in Environmental Assessment and Ecosystem Restoration and Rehabilitation.
 For her senior thesis, she travelled to Labrador to study climate change impacts on tundra ecosystems in the Canadian Subarctic.
-As a budding ecologist and researcher, and aspiring writer, she is interested in exploring the intersections between environment and communication to inspire climate change and help others develop a deeper appreciation for nature.
+As a budding ecologist, researcher, and writer, she is interested in exploring the intersections between environment and communication to inspire climate change and help others develop a deeper appreciation for nature.
 In her free time, she enjoys spending time in nature and getting lost in her favourite novels.